EduardoMontanha/eduardomontanha.github.io/tnt-automation/usage/folders.md

 # Folders Structure
-Inside the project's folder, we will have some folders that we will use to create our tests, assertions and custom commands.
+Inside the project's folder, we will have some folders that we will use to create our *tests*, *assertions* and custom *commands*.

 ![Folders structure](images/folders-structure.png "Folders structure")